 The amount of lemon juice and sugar you use depends on the lemons you use and the level of tartness you like.
-I found when using Meyer lemons, I liked using equal parts lemon juice and granulated sugar.
+I found when using Meyer lemons, I liked using equal parts (by volume) lemon juice and granulated sugar.
 Meyer lemons tend to be sweeter and less acidic than conventional lemons.
 When using regular lemons, I liked adding slightly more sugar (1/3 cup lemon juice to 1/2 cup sugar).

 Add the lemon juice and sugar to a saucepan.
 Give everything a stir until the sugar dissolves.
 Then, heat the saucepan over medium-high heat until the liquid bubbles.
 Reduce the heat to medium-low and let the glaze simmer for another 2 to 3 minutes.
 Don’t let the glaze simmer for much longer as it can burn!
 Remove the saucepan from heat and let the glaze cool.

 Grease a 9×13-inch baking pan with some oil.
 Lay a piece of parchment paper in the pan, making sure there’s about 1.5 to 2 inches of overhang on the long sides.
 The oil helps keep the parchment in place.
 You can also use binder clips to clip down the paper if it gets in the way.
 Just make sure to remove the clips before you bake the rolls.

 Punch down the risen dough to release excess air.
 Turn the dough over a lightly floured surface and shape into an oval.
 If the top of the dough feels greasy, lightly sprinkle some flour on top.

 Roll out the dough to a 18×12-inch rectangle.